KAURI DIEBACK PRECAUTIONS ARE IN PLACE ACROSS ALL OUR ACTIVITIES. More details

 Whether you go the trap or bait station route, placement of your device can be quite important.
 Rats and mice like to run along borders such as fences and the edge of the bush, or the edge of a stream or the edge of a house.

-The other thing to note here is that if you are not having any bait taken or your trap is not being triggered, then simply move it to a different location.
+The other thing to note, is that if you are not having any bait taken, or your trap is not being triggered, then try moving it to a different location.
 It’s not really known why, but rodents can be quite fussy about which enclosures they enter.
 Simply moving your trap or bait station 5 to 10 metres away can produce markedly different results.

 Collecting data about trapping in South Titriangi

-It’s really valuable for us as a community to record who is catching or killing pest animals and how many.
+It is really valuable for us as a community to record who is catching pest animals and how many.

-And then you can set up checkpoints where you have your traps or bait stations and enter in catch data when you check them.
+Set up checkpoints where you have your traps or bait stations and enter in catch data each time you check your traps..

-For further information, contact the nearest person to you on the Connect page of this website.
+For further information, contact your Neighbourhood Coordinator via the Connect page on this website.